SiminLi94/Loan-Default-Prediction-Transaction-Based-Risk-Modeling/README.md

 data = pd.read_pickle('path/to/data/dataset.pkl')

 ## Submission:
-A) Your submission should be a CSV file containing: 5,000 rows corresponding to instances 10000-14999 from the dataset.
+A) Your submission should be a CSV file containing 5,000 rows corresponding to instances 10000-14999 from the dataset.
 Each row has two columns:

 column 1 – id of customer,